 You'll have access to exceptional resources and renowned faculty members who are at the forefront of their fields.
 This university is also ideally located in Philadelphia, offering a wealth of opportunities for internships, networking, and exploration!

-As another one of the highly reputable and selective colleges in the nation, Northwestern has an acceptance rate of 7%.
+Northwestern is another one of the most highly reputable and selective colleges in the nation.
+Its acceptance rate is 7.5%.
 However, if you’re able to make it into this 7%, prepare to be immersed in a thriving community of innovation, collaboration, and boundless opportunities.

 Northwestern is considered to be an academic powerhouse.
 From its renowned journalism and communication programs to its prestigious schools of engineering, business, and more, the university offers a diverse range of disciplines to explore.